21 Unmissable Things to do in Wroclaw, Poland

 No trip to Poland is complete without at least sampling sumptuous cuisine.
 It’s traditional, it’s cheap, and it’s tasty.
 Therefore, one of the things to do in Wroclaw is to try the local favorite and hearty Polish staple, pierogi.
 These dumplings are a must-try that come with so many different fillings that one is bound to intrigue you.

-For the meat-eaters out there, pierogies will often contain pork, chicken, or fish (like cod or salmon) as a staple meal.
+For meat-eaters out there, pierogies will often contain pork, chicken, or fish (like cod or salmon) as a staple meal.
 For instance, the chicken one has a cheesy tomato sauce within the dumpling.

-However, vegetarians can also indulge in this hearty meal, with sour cream and cheeses, or even dessert-style pierogies with sweet fruity fillings such as blueberries.
+However, vegetarians can also indulge in this hearty meal with sour cream and cheeses or even dessert-style pierogies with sweet, fruity fillings such as blueberries.
 Some of the vegetarian ones are from sauerkraut, potatoes, mushrooms, carrots, and onions.
 Although, if any other vegetable is available in Poland, it will likely find its way into a pierogi at one fine establishment or another.

 Spicy Polish sausage is somewhat of a signature ingredient for the Bigos and grants it a flavor like no other; indeed, keep an eye out for it while in Wrocław.